-- convey your appreciation for the time the employer spent in the interview - restate your interest and qualifications - strengthen your candidacy with additional relevant information or provide information of interest to the interviewer, such as an article you just read - indicate eagerness for a positive response.
+- convey appreciation for the time spent in the interview - restate your interest and qualifications - strengthen your candidacy with additional relevant information or provide information of interest to the interviewer, such as an article you recently read - indicate eagerness for a positive response.

-As you prepare to write your thank-you note, recall your interview and think about the one thing that you want to make sure the interviewer remembers about you and your skills or qualifications.
+As you prepare to write your thank-you note, recall your interview and think about your skills or qualifications that you want to ensure the interview remembers.
 Also, now that you've learned more about the position during the interview, what additional information should the interviewer know about you?
-Can you propose any original ideas that you would bring to the position?
+Are there any original ideas that you would bring to the position?
 Compose your note carefully and send it within 24 hours of the interview.
 CMC advisers are happy to review your notes before you send them.
 If English is not your first language, ask the CMC's International Student Writing Assistant to review your letter as well.